 An NYRB Classics Original

-Winner of the 2013 Scott Moncrieff Prize for Translation from the French
+Winner of the Scott Moncrieff Prize for Translation

-Eighty years after it was first published in its original French, Gabriel Chevallier’s autobiographical novel about serving in the bombed-out trenches of World War I still chills the blood….Fear is a novel whose most indelible passages describe the sensory degradation of war on the human body.
-These baroque descriptions are generously translated into English by Malcolm Imrie without a hint of stiltedness….
-It is the kind of powerful prose that helps to make Chevallier’s long-neglected novel one of the most effective indictments of war ever written.
+Gabriel Chevallier’s autobiographical novel about serving in the bombed-out trenches of World War I still chills the blood.
+In indelible passages it describes the sensory degradation of war on the human body.
+Translated into English by Malcolm Imrie without a hint of stiltedness, Chevallier’s long-neglected novel is one of the most effective indictments of war ever written.

 —Tobias Grey, The Wall Street Journal

 If Fear has an English equivalent it is The Middle Parts of Fortune by Frederic Manning or, in German, Storm of Steel by Ernst Jünger, each of which give a view of the war from the perspective of lowly infantrymen, and both of whom, like Chevallier, remain stoutly immune to the old lie that dulce et decorum est pro patria mori.